superjax/ceres_sandbox/README.md

 ## `position.cpp`
-The first set of unit tests looks at the simplest problems faced by ceres.
+The first set of unit tests looks at the simplest problems.

 ### Position1D.AveragePoints
 This finds the average of a bunch of 1D samples.
 It's a little like opening a piggy bank with a jackhammer, but we gotta start somewhere.
 Uses the `Position1DFactor` with analytical (trivial) jacobians.